interrogator/corpkit/doc_interrogate.md

 The first two can both be found inside the parsed version of a corpus.
 The third is the unparsed version of the corpus.
 The fourth is your corpus as a list of tokens, which can be created via the `Build` tab.

 When you select a kind of data, the kinds of search that are available to you change, as do the kinds of queries that can be understood.
-These will be explained in the next secitons.
+These will be explained in the next sections.

 ### Trees

-If you want to search for information in `trees`, you need to write a Tregex query.
+If you want to search for information in `trees`, you'll need to write a *Tregex query*.
 Tregex is a language for searching syntax trees like this one:

 <p align="center">
 <img src="https://raw.githubusercontent.com/interrogator/sfl_corpling/master/images/const-grammar.png"  height="400" width="400"/>
 </p>

 To write a Tregex query, you specify **words and/or tags** you want to match, in combination with **operators** that link them together.
+First, let's understand the Tregex syntax.

 To match any adjective, you can simply write:

 > `JJ`

+with `JJ` representing adjective as per the [Penn Treebank tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 If you want to get NPs containing adjectives, you might use:

 > `NP < JJ`

-Where `<` means `with a child/immediately below`.
-These operators can be reversed: If we wanted to show the adjectives within these NPs only, we could use:
+where `<` means `with a child/immediately below`.
+These operators can be reversed: If we wanted to show the adjectives within NPs only, we could use:

 > `JJ > NP`

-It's good to remember that the output will always be the left-most part of your query.
+It's good to remember that **the output will always be the left-most part of your query**.

 If you only want to match Subject NPs, you can use bracketting, and the `$` operator, which means `sister/directly to the left/right of`:

 > `JJ > (NP $ VP)`

-In this way, you build more complex queries.
-The query below finds adjectives modifying `book`:
+In this way, you build more complex queries, which can extent all the way from a sentence's *root* to particular tokens.
+The query below, for example, finds adjectives modifying `book`:

 > `JJ > (NP <<# /book/)`